 What does a health visitor do?

-Health visitors travel to people’s homes, especially new mothers and children, to provide information, practical care, and support to help clients cope with any difficulties they are experiencing.
+Health visitors travel to people’s homes, to provide information, practical care, and support to help clients cope with any difficulties they are experiencing.
 The role may involve working with a broad section of people in the community, and duties might often include:

-- giving advice to new mothers about their baby – for example hygiene, safety, feeding and sleeping
+- giving advice to new parents on feeding babies, hygiene, safety and sleeping

 - coordinating child immunisation programmes